elementor/elementor-developers-docs/src/hooks/custom-query-filter.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

 Both **posts widgets** and **portfolio widgets** come with a robust query control that lets you select specific posts to show in the widget.
 But sometimes, you need more control over the query.
-For those situations, there is the custom query filter, which exposes the [WP_Query](https://developer.wordpress.org/reference/classes/wp_query/) object, and allows you to customize the query in any way you want.
+For those situations, there is the custom query filter, which exposes the [WP_Query](https://developer.wordpress.org/reference/classes/wp_query/) object and allows you to customize the query in any way you want.

 ## Hook Details